KS1 - Lyndhurst Road, Landford, Salisbury, Wiltshire SP5 2AE - KS2 - School Road, Nomansland, Salisbury, Wiltshire, SP5 2BY

 Cedarwood Flowerbeds

 Our lovely D. of E. volunteer, Orynn, has cleared our flowerbeds in front of the Cedarwood classrooms.
 Year 5 and 6 have planted wild flower seeds and bulbs in pots in response to a guided reading text as part of a Forest Friday.
-Year 3 and 4 are growing vegetables and herbs as part of their topic work.
+Year 3 and 4 grew vegetables and herbs as part of their topic work.
+We also had a community group working over a weekend to keep the flower beds clear from weeds meaning we were able to plant the flowers donated from the 'Veg Barn'.

 The Hot Composters donated by the parish council last year have now been built and installed in positions where the children can put in compostable waste from their breaktime snacks.
 The Eco Committee wrote and presented an excellent assembly on how and why we need to use the Hot Composters to both KS1 and KS2.
 All food and paper waste from both sites is now composted.
 The kitchen staff have re-organised the disposal of the lunchtime waste collection to support the work of the Eco-Committee, who ensure the food waste makes it's way to the Hot Composter each day.
 Paper is shredded weekly as part of the Eco-Club activities.